InflexCZE/CreativeZone/ReadMe.md

 Edit terrain/landscape and water location

 # Installation
-1) Navigate to [Releases page](https://github.com/InflexCZE/CreativeZone/releases) and download mod archive for your game version.
-2) Extract mod archive to root of your game installation. <br/> If you use Steam, by default the game will be located at: <br/> "C:\Program Files (x86)\Steam\Steam\steamapps\common\Endzone - A World Apart\"
+1) Fist of all you need to obtain mod loader PatchZone.
+To get it follow [Installation guide](https://github.com/InflexCZE/PatchZone#installation).
+2) Start PatchZone and add CreativeZone (github.com/InflexCZE/CreativeZone) to the "Active mods" list.
-2) Start game as usual
+3) Start game as usual
-3) You should see "Creative Zone" mark in left top corner.
+4) You should see "Creative Zone" mark in left top corner.
 <br/>![Main menu](Docs/MainMenu.png)

 In case of any issues, cleanup your game installation, make sure you have correct version of the mod and repeat installation process.

 # How to disable CreativeZone
-In order to return the game back to vanilla state, navigate to your game installation and delete all mod files.
+In order to return the game back to vanilla state, open PatchZone and disable CreativeZone mod. </br>
 CreativeZone doesn't modify vanilla game files so it is not necessary to reinstall the game or perform game integrity verification (Steam).

 # Contribution Welcomed